ParrotParrot

 Try Parrot

 Voice dictation for Mac.
-Free local mode, Pro from $8/mo.
+Free local mode — for life.
+Cloud mode coming soon.